ReDI-School/react-berlin-2019-fall-codesandbox-exercises/README.md

 - [Conditional Rendering 03: Evaluate challenge results](https://codesandbox.io/s/github/ReDI-School/react-berlin-2019-fall-codesandbox-exercises/tree/kodiri/beginner/conditional-rendering/03)
 - [Conditional Rendering 04: How good a film is?](https://codesandbox.io/s/github/ReDI-School/react-berlin-2019-fall-codesandbox-exercises/tree/kodiri/beginner/conditional-rendering/04)

+## How to update this repo

+1. Open Kodiri.
+Link to all beginner-level topics: https://kodiri.com/platform/training/reactjs/beginner (protip: replace "beginner" with "intermediate" or "expert" to access other levels)
+2. Open your topic, click Play or "Play test again".
+Just click "Skip" until you get to the exercise you want to copy. (there are five exercises per topic)
+3. Clone the exercises repo or fetch latest: https://github.com/ReDI-School/react-berlin-2019-fall-codesandbox-exercises.git
+4. Check out branch containing the last exercise/commit that was added to the repo.
+As of writing, it's `kodiri/beginner/conditional-rendering/04`
+5. Create new branch.
+If you're preparing beginner > topic: props > exercise: 05, then prepare a new branch as such: `git checkout -b kodiri/beginner/props/05`
+6. Copy, paste and adapt the following elements from Kodiri to the repo
+   1. The component name from Kodiri.
+If this is for example Scores, refactor every reference to ScoreDetails into Score.
+Make sure to update and double-check import statements, file names, etc. I've messed this up a couple of times.
+   2. The source code of the skeleton into the component file (e.g. Score.js)
+   3. The test source code into the unit test file (e.g. Score.spec.js).
+Make sure overwrite only from line #9 and down (i.e. keep the imports and setup on lines 1-8).
+Afterwards, run npx jest-codemods to transpile from one unit test format to another.
+As prompted, select: Which parser do you want to use?
+Babel, Which test library would you like to migrate from?
+Chai: Should/Expect BDD Syntax, Which test library would you like to migrate from?
+Yes, and I'm not afraid of false positive transformations, Will you be using Jest on Node.js as your test runner?
+Yes, use the globals provided by Jest (recommended).
+Hit Enter.
+7. Update the props passed to ExerciseDescription in index.js
+8. Update ExerciseDescription:

+   - copy instructions
+   - make sure to insert the correct youtube video id (i.e. `src="https://www.youtube.com/embed/pKQwMjkVwXc"` ==> `src="https://www.youtube.com/embed/NEW_ID"`)
+   - Prepare a "this becomes that" code sample.
+Check the render exercises for examples of what this can look like.

+9. Commit, push
+10. Add the exercise to the curriculum doc.
+Switch to masterbranch and update README.md as well.
+11. Do some final QA: try loading the repo into codesandbox, and solve the challenge.
+12. Ask someone else to do QA on your commits.
+I committed + pushed one error in two exercises which slowed students down a bit.
+Not the end of the world but we want to avoid that.

 ## Credits

 Exercises copied from kodiri.com